shuiallen/p4.nanners.biz/README.md

   -- record time on a given task id
   -- use a stopwatch timer to accumulate time while you work
 - Find time entries for a task
+- Create a quick list is partially implemented
+  - I've run out of time due to running into issues with the live server

+I've been building the tool-lets (little tools?), hoping to tie them together in quick lists and building lists with first-class tasks.

 References:

 JQuery Interactions: Sortable
 Stopwatch code to capture time worked is based on :  http://jsfiddle.net/ezmilhouse/V2S9d/ -- I removed the countdown code, to have simpler code, although I'm regretting that now.
 A countdown timer could be useful to allow you to pre-set an amount of time to spend on a task and ring a bell.
 If you're not done, you can decide to add more time, or move on - don't get stuck in a rat hole!
+Uses the NoCSRF token class, stored in shared/vendors/NoCSRF, per class notes

+Issue with live server:
+- My main page loads but something is interfering with loading the users/signup, users/login and other pages
+- The code works on my local, as well as Dan's.

 Issues:
 - I am dynamically inserting a form to create a new task